ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 Even integers and floats can be seen as enumerated-like variant types, with many constructors and funky syntactic sugar.
 This is what allows pattern matching on those types.

 In the end, the only type construction that does not reduce to a variant is the function arrow type.
-No pattern matching on functions.
+It is possible to perform pattern matching on values of any type, except functions.

 #### User-Defined Polymorphic

-Here is an example of a variant type that combines constructors with data and without data, polymorphism, and recursion:
+Here is an example of a variant type that combines constructors with data, constructors without data, polymorphism, and recursion:
 ```ocaml
 # type 'a tree =
   | Leaf